KristoferAndersen/taskman/README.md

 Testing consists of unit testing with Google Test.
 These are defined in the `test` directory.

+To run the unit tests, refer to the build/run chapter.

 The testing that is performed is a demonstration, only the `TaskController` is tested.
 Further unit tests for classes such as `TaskFactory` would be advisable for any serious project.
 Additionally, Google Test is not limited to just unit tests, adding integration tests would be a good idea.

 The existing tests demonstrate how the `TaskController` becomes more testable through dependency injection.
 A `Taskfactory` is simply provided during the controller's construction.
 This allows a test to easily separate functionality and mock that which is not to the subject of the test.

+## Further work
+As mentioned in the testing chapter.
+Testing is mostly a demonstration, and can be improved.
+The project can be polished further.

+I've allowed myself to leave comments in the code describing some improvements and TODOs.